-- Lingotots run language classes for children and prior to COVID-19 they ran a regular Spanish after school club at The Brent.
-They have been kind enough to provide us with access to their weekly French and Spanish lessons.
-We are luckily enough to be one of only a few schools chosen for access to these resources, which will be uploaded every Friday.
+- Lingotots run language classes for children and have been kind enough to provide us with access to some French and Spanish lessons.

 - Dartford Orienteering Klubb provides orienteering courses - take a look at this one at Jeskyns Community Woodland and search for the permanent markers.
 For more information on local orienteering opportunities, please take a look at the DFOK website.